 Our eight en-suite cabins offer double, twin and single accommodation

-The cabins include three doubles (that can be converted into twins, if the twins are taken), three twin bedded cabins and two singles.
+The cabins include three doubles, three twin bedded cabins and two singles.
 All have good storage and openable porthole windows.
 Newly installed air-conditioning units are individually controlled.
-In the en-suite shower bathrooms we provide towels, Molten Brown toiletries and hairdryers.
+In the en-suite shower bathrooms we provide towels, a safe, a hairdryer and Molten Brown toiletries.

 Our saloon is large and welcoming, with comfortable seating and dining areas.
 A light and bright place to relax and dine with fellow passengers.
 The wall to wall picture windows give an uninterrupted panorama of the Burgundian countryside as we cruise or when moored.
 The open-bar is well-stocked and there is a library and music system.
 We also offer free mobile Wi-Fi.